 Emerging 55+ Artist Mentorship Program

-Rumriver Art Center is excited to announce that it will be offering an Emerging Artist Mentorship Program for older adults ages 55+ in 2020-2021.
-The mentorship program will begin in June 2020 and end in June 2021.
-We are looking for artists interested in becoming either a mentor or a mentee.
-Six mentors and six mentees will be selected from the pool of applicants to participate in the program.
+Rumriver Art Center is excited to announce that it will be offering an Emerging 55+ Artist Mentorship Program in 2021-2022.
+The mentorship program will begin in November 2021 and end in July 2022.
+The mentors and mentees will be selected from the pool of applicants to participate in the program.
 All mentee applicants must be ages 55+.
 There is no age restriction for mentor applicants.

 The purpose of the Artist Mentorship Program is to provide older adults who never had the opportunity to find their artistic voice during their youth a chance to explore and find it now.
 Many older adults had to put their art and creativity on hold when they were younger because life got in the way, but this mentorship program gives these individuals a chance to pick up where they left off.
 Rumriver Art Center is looking for self-motivated artists who want take the next step in their art.